 Description: An introduction to the techniques, principles, and terminology of Data Communications will be presented.
-Public and private networks will be examined.
-Data communication equipment, multiplexing, be employed.
+Public and private networks will be examined. be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
 SUNY GEN ED-n/a; NCC GEN ED-n/a